lokmanTech/lokmanTech/README.md

 ## My Goals

-1. **Learn the Fundamentals**: I'll start by diving into the basics of data science, including statistics, programming languages like Python, and data manipulation libraries like Pandas.
+1. **Learn the Fundamentals**: I'll start by diving into the basics of data science, web developing, including statistics, programming languages like Python, and data manipulation libraries like Pandas.

 2. **Machine Learning Mastery**: I'm excited to understand the intricacies of machine learning algorithms, from linear regression to deep learning.
 Hands-on projects will be a core aspect of this phase.

 3. **Data Wrangling**: Real-world data is often messy.
 I'll explore techniques to clean, preprocess, and handle data effectively to ensure its quality and reliability.

-4. **Data Visualization**: Learning to create compelling visualizations will be crucial.
+4. **Data Visualization**: Learning to create compelling visualizations combining with web-developing skill that will be crucial.
 I aim to tell impactful stories through graphs and charts using libraries like Matplotlib and Seaborn.

 5. **Advanced Topics**: As I progress, I'll tackle more advanced topics such as natural language processing, computer vision, and reinforcement learning, depending on the direction my interests take.